Segway Ninebot S Review

 Our Analysis and Test Results

 Segway isn't shy about straying from the mainstream with their innovative designs in the electric vehicle market.
 The Ninebot S is no exception.
-The knee driven steering column departs from the standard footpad pressure-driven device in the class.
-It's also self-balancing, which means that the S will remain upright without external input.
+The knee-driven steering column departs from the standard footpad pressure-driven device and is also self-balancing — meaning that it will remain upright without external input.
 While this product is quite fun to ride, we would not describe it as a toy.
 It has large 10.5" wheels with burley pneumatic tires that make it a boss on all terrain types.
 It has a long-lasting battery and two powerful electric motors.
 Our only complaints focus on the steering column.
-First off, the steering column isn't adjustable which is problematic for taller riders.
-Moreover, as the board cruising at or near top speed the platform tilts back pointing the rider's toes up in the air.
-As if this position wasn't awkward enough, the steering column angles back behind the calves in such a scenario making it difficult to pressure the steering column for turning.
+First off, the steering column isn't adjustable, which is problematic for taller riders.
+Moreover, when cruising at or near top speed, the platform tilts back, pointing the rider's toes up in the air.
+As if this position wasn't awkward enough, the steering column angles back behind the calves in this scenario, making it difficult to apply pressure for turning.

 Performance Comparison